lohancock/enso-forecast/README.md

 - lout5 <- 13
 - loutApsides <- 49

-T  hen run this routine.
+  Then run this routine.
 It saves on disk three PNG files, each 8 inches wide and 3 high.
 You can change that of course.

 *austin_panel5_nearfin.R*